Investor RelationsInvestor Relations

 (4) Insider trading and quiet periods

-The Company does not divulge insider information during dialogues with shareholders and investors.
-The Company has established Rules on Internal Information Management and Restriction of Insider Trading and strives to manage insider information.
-The periods from the end of each quarterly financial period until the announcement of financial results for that period are designated quiet periods and dialogue and information disclosures are restricted during those periods.
+In its dialogue with shareholders and investors, the Company does not communicate insider information (material facts that have not been publicly disclosed).
+Internally, the Company has established Rules on Internal Information Management and the Restriction of Insider Trading and strives to manage insider information.
+The period from the end of each quarterly accounting period until the announcement of the financial results for that period is designated a “quiet period,” during which the Company refrains from dialogue concerning financial results information.

 Related Material